eddmash/powerorm/docs/source/form/form.rst

         return render('create.html', ['form' => $form]);
     }

-If we arrive at this controller with a **GET** request, it will create an empty form instance and place it in the template context to be rendered.
+If we arrive at this controller with a **GET** request, it will create an empty form instance and pass it in to the template for rendering.
 This is what we can expect to happen the first time we visit the URL.

-If the form is submitted using a **POST** request, the view will once again create a form instance and populate it with data from the request: **$form = new CommentForm(['data' => $_POST])**.
+If the form is submitted using a **POST** request, the controller will once again create a form instance and populate it with data from the request: ``$form = new CommentForm(['data' => $_POST])``.
 This is called "binding data to the form" (it is now a bound form).

 We call the form's :ref:`isValid()<form_is_valid>` method; if it's not **true**, we go back to the template with the